 During the year 2020-21, the composition of the Board of Directors fell below the minimum required by Reg.
 17(1) of the Listing Regulations during the year due to sad demise of one Independent Director, Mr. Kirit N. Damania, on August 21, 2020.
 However, composition of the Board of Directors became in conformity with the requirement of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 on 23rd February 2021.
 The Stock Exchanges viz.
 NSE and BSE imposed penalty of Rs.
 2,41,900/- each for Quarter ended December 2020 and Rs.
-3,12,900/- each for Quarter ended March 2021, for delay in compliance of Reg 17(1) SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
-The delay in compliance occurred due to the sudden death of the aforesaid Independent Director, which was beyond control of the Company and the prevailing lockdown restrictions due to COVID-19 delayed the Company's efforts to fill the casual vacancy in time.
+3,12, 900/- each for Quarter ended March 2021, for delay in compliance of Reg 17(1) SEBI (Listing Obligations and Disclosure Requirements) Regulations of the Company and the prevailing lockdown restrictions due to COVID-19 delayed the Company's efforts to fill the casual vacancy in time.
 The Company made applications to both the Stock Exchanges for waiver of fine/penalty as per the Stock Exchanges' policy for the same.
 BSE waived penalty for quarter ended March 2021, whereas NSE has fully waived the penalty considering the circumstances under which the delay took place.

-Vigil Mechanism / Whistle Blower Policy
+C) Vigil Mechanism / Whistle Blower Policy